ZiedYousfi/myconfig/README.md

 Log out and log back in for the change to take effect.

-## Known limitations & notes

-- Tmux configuration is append-based rather than pure stow, because it extends Oh My Tmux's template.
-- The scripts assume `amd64` architecture; if you use an ARM Linux system, adjust the downloads accordingly.
-- The scripts will install system-wide software — if you are running on machines where you cannot use `sudo`, you may need to adapt the scripts for local installation.
-- Neovim will be installed via Homebrew (both platforms).
-- The Zsh plugin `zieds` is platform-specific (uses `brew` vs `apt` for updates).

-## File reference

-- Platform installers:
-  - macOS: `macos/install.sh`
-  - Ubuntu: `ubuntu/install.sh`

-- Platform-specific dotfiles (stow packages):
-  - macOS: `macos/dotfiles/*`
-  - Ubuntu: `ubuntu/dotfiles/*`

-- Specification: `SPECS.md` — contains the desired environment specification.

-- Uninstall scripts:
-  - macOS: `macos/uninstall.sh`
-  - Ubuntu: `ubuntu/uninstall.sh`

 ## Uninstalling

 To remove everything installed by the setup scripts, run the uninstall script for your platform: